 Since The Asylum isn’t smart enough to know when to stop they’ve just released yet another shark film, Megalodon Rising.
 Since I’m not that smart either, I’m reviewing it.
 But you are smart enough not to go near one of their films without checking it out first, you’re reading it.

-A Chinese warship with what appears to be a crew of three is conducting a test of a top secret espionage device just off the US coast.
+A Chinese warship with what appears to be a crew of three is conducting a test of a top-secret espionage device just off the US coast.
 The test is deemed a success but moments later a giant shark rams and sinks the vessel.
 The only survivor is a scientist Dr. Lee (Freda Yifan Jing).

 She’s picked up by the USS King, under the command of Captain Lynch (Wynter Eddins).
 A Chinese destroyer turns up demanding the immediate return of Dr. Lee and for the King to leave the area, saying failure to do so would be an act of war leading to an armed standoff.
 One three Megalodons decide to break by attacking the Chinese ship.

 Megalodon Rising is a sequel to the 2018 film Megalodon.
 Captain Lynch is the sister of that film’s Commander Lynch.
-Tom Sizemore (7 Deadly Sins, Runners) takes over the guest star position from Michael Madsen (Conjuring: The Book of the Dead, Shark Season).
+Tom Sizemore (7 Deadly Sins, Bermuda Island) takes over the guest star position from Michael Madsen (Conjuring: The Book of the Dead, Shark Season).
 And the Chinese, who replace the Russians as human villains, reference the events of the first film.

 Writer Andrea Ruth (American Psychos) and director Brian Nowak (Meteor Moon) follow the first film’s formula a bit too closely for my liking.
 There’s way too much of the US/Chinese standoff and Lieutenant Commander Ahearn’s (O’Shay Neal), Lynch’s second in command, personal agenda slowing things down.
 It’s neither suspenseful or exciting, although maybe in the right hands it could be, and just brings what is already a slow film to a halt.